 Your sponsor is obliged to provide you with clear information regarding the cost, conditions and restrictions of the exchange program, as well as provide fact-finding information on the following points:

 - general information about the J-1 visa, as well as a description of the specifics and rules of a particular program in which you participate;

 - cost and cash costs, including accommodation, medical care, insurance;

 - life and customs in the United States;

 - local institutions;

-- the address of your sponsor, as well as the name and contact number of the particular person responsible for you;
+- the address of your sponsor, as well as the name and contact phone number of a specific person responsible for you;

-- contact information of the Service Center for participants in exchange programs at the US State Department;
+- contact information for the Service Center for Exchange Program Participants at the US Department of State;

 If you are a member of the Work and Rest in the USA program and do not have a previously agreed place of work, your sponsor should assist you in finding one if you could not find a job yourself during the first week of your stay in the USA.
 Your sponsor must also ensure that you are paid wages and additional payments in an amount consistent with the wages and benefits of US employees.